Geometric Bijections Between Spanning Trees and Break Divisors: Comparison of Geometric Bijections and Bernardi Bijections

-Our partial converse shows that the property ``every Bernardi process is geometric'' is in some sense a property of $G$ as a geometric object, as passing to subdivision does not change the embedding properties of $G$ on surfaces, nor does it change the tropical Jacobian if we keep track of the metric information when we are subdividing edges.
+Our partial converse shows that the property ``every Bernardi process is geometric'' is in some sense a property of $G$ as a geometric object, as passing to subdivision does not change the embedding properties of $G$ on surfaces, nor does it change the tropical Jacobian if we keep track of the metric information when we are subdividing edges.\\

+We adopt the following conventions: we say an edge $f\neq e_1,e_2$ in a ribbon graph is {\em in between $e_1$ and $e_2$ at $v$} if $v$ is a common endpoint of the three edges, and $f$ goes before $e_2$ in the cyclic ordering of edges around $v$ when listed starting with $e_1$; given a simple path $P$ and vertices $a,b\in V(P)$, we denote by $aPb$ the subpath of $P$ between $a$ and $b$ (inclusive); and given a spanning tree $T$ and a subset of vertices $V'$ such that $T[V']$ is connected, we say a vertex $v$ not in $V'$ is {\em under a vertex $v'\in V'$} if the closest vertex from $V'$ to $v$ in $T$ is $v'$.

 \begin{theorem} Let $G$ be a non-planar ribbon graph.
-Then there exists some subdivision $G'$ of $G$ such that some Bernardi bijection on $G'$ is not a cycle orientation map, thereby not geometric.
-In particular, $G'$ can be chosen to have at most 2 more vertices than $G$. \end{theorem}
+If $G$ is simple, then there exists some Bernardi bijection on $G$ that is not a cycle orientation map.
+Otherwise there exists some subdivision $G'$ of $G$ such that some Bernardi bijection on $G'$ is not a cycle orientation map, and $G'$ can be chosen to have at most one more vertex than $G$. \end{theorem}